Milani-K/HTML-CSS/README.md

 # What are elements?
-* Elements are tages and attributes that makes up a syntax.
+* Elements are tags and attributes that makes up a syntax.

 # What are Tags?
 Tags are surrounded by angle brackets (< and> ) and usually come in pairs,with an opening tag and followed by the content you want to add and end with a  closing tag.